o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/authentication-providers.md

 To use a custom authentication provider with the AWS Client Auth Gem, you must have endpoints based on the OAuth 2.0/OIDC protocol.
 Use the following steps to enable your provider.

-1. Update the **Cognito Identity Pool** to support a custom login provider.
+1. Update the **Amazon Cognito identity pool** to support a custom login provider.

-    1. In the CDK application, constants.py add entry for the App Client Id for your authentication service.
+    a.
+In the CDK application, in the file `constants.py`, add an entry for the App Client ID for your authentication service.

-    1. Add above app id to supported_login_providers in cognito_identity_pool.py.
+    b.
+Add the same App Client ID to `supported_login_providers` in `cognito_identity_pool.py`.

-    1. Synth and deploy AWSClientAuth stack.
+    c.
+Synth and deploy the AWS Client Auth stack.
+For help with these commands, see [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md) in the AWS Core Gem documentation.

 1. Implement your C++ custom provider.

-    1. Add a new enum value to ProviderNameEnum in AuthenticationTokens.h.
+    a.
+Add a new enum value to `ProviderNameEnum` in `AuthenticationTokens.h`.

-    1. Implement new custom provider inheriting from AuthenticationProviderInterface.
+    b.
+Implement a new custom provider inheriting from `AuthenticationProviderInterface`.

-    1. In AuthenticationManager CreateAuthenticationProviderObject method, add support for above.
+    c.
+In the `AuthenticationProviderManager::CreateAuthenticationProviderObject` method, add support for the above.

-    1. Authorization will work if Cognito setting above is setup correctly.
+    d.
+Authorization will work if the Amazon Cognito setting above is setup correctly.

+Refer to the [AWS Client Auth](/docs/api/gems/awsclientauth) API Reference for more information.